MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

   * Cluster pulls what it should be running from a verified endpoint (via TLS).
   * Does not expose external endpoints for configuration changes.

-For more information, see Weaveworks’ [Guide to GitOps](https://www.weave.works/technologies/gitops/).
+For more information about GitOps benefits and advantages, see Weaveworks’ [Guide to GitOps](https://www.weave.works/technologies/gitops/).

-#### GitOps Checklist

-> [!div class="checklist"]
-> * Are you using branch policies on your high-level definition and manifest repos?
-> * Are you practicing container promotion?
-> * Are you locking high-level definition subcomponents to a version?
-> * Is your manifest repo locked down from developers and operators?
-> * Are you alerting on deployment synchronizer (flux) metrics?

 ### Terraform

-* [Terraform](https://github.com/hashicorp/terraform) is an open-source tool for building, changing, and versioning infrastructure safely and efficiently.
+[Terraform](https://github.com/hashicorp/terraform) is an open-source tool for building, changing, and versioning infrastructure safely and efficiently.
 It enables you to define and provision the infrastructure of a cloud-based application using a high-level configuration language known as [Hashicorp Configuration Language (HCL)](https://github.com/hashicorp/hcl).
-These configuration files are used to describe the components needed to run simple or complex applications.

-Terraform is an open-source tool for building, changing, and versioning infrastructure safely and efficiently.
-It enables users to define and provision the infrastructure of a cloud-based application using a high-level configuration language known as Hashicorp Configuration Language (HCL).
 These configuration files are used to describe the components needed to run simple or complex applications.

 Based on the selected configuration files, Terraform generates an execution plan describing what it will do to reach the desired deployment state.
 It then executes the plan to build the described infrastructure.
 As the configuration changes, Terraform can determine what changed and then create incremental execution plans that can be applied.
 Thus, it is highly suitable for supporting Kubernetes in a CI/CD process environment.